Yuan-Xinyi/Yuan-Xinyi.github.io/_pages/about.md

 <span class='anchor' id='news'></span>

 # ✨ News
+- *2024.10*: &nbsp;📌 I joined Harada Lab in Osaka University as a research student.
 - *2024.06*: &nbsp;📅 My MPhil graduate examination will be arranged on 2nd, July!
 - *2024.04*: &nbsp;🎉 Our paper is accepted by the IEEE Transactions on Intelligent Vehicles.
 - *2024.03*: &nbsp;🎉 Our paper is accepted by the 35th IEEE Intelligent Vehicles Symposiumk (IV 2024).